JensJoschi/variability_timing/methods.md

 # Summary

 Many organisms escape the adverse conditions of winter by a diapause response, usually relying on day length as main cue for winter onset, and on autumn temperature for fine-tuning.
 Natural environments are stochastic,  however, and winter onset is both variable across years (i.e. correlates only weakly with day length), and difficult to predict based on preceding autumn temperatures.
 Because long-term (geometric mean) fitness is maximized by performing consistently under variable conditions and avoiding extinction, it should be adaptive to spread the risk in time by investing in phenotypes with different diapause thresholds (diversified bet-hedging).
 With increasing cue reliability the need to rely on bet-hedging should be reduced.
 Hence, we expected that variability in diapause timing is determined by an interaction of environmental variability and predictability.
 We tested this hypothesis with a meta-analysis.
-First, we calculated winter variability and predictability based on weather data for 30,000 locations.
+First, we calculated winter variability and predictability based on climate data.
 To correlate the environment with physiological variability, we then searched for publications that study photoperiodic response curves (PRCs) of insects at more than two sites.
 We found 30 publications with PRC reports of sufficient quality.
 The slopes of the PRCs are an approximation of diapause variability, because they describe temporal spread of diapause, and we correlated them with environmental variability and predictability.
-As expected, populations from northern latitudes shift their timing towards earlier diapause, progressing with approximately 50 minutes per 5 degrees latitude.
+As expected, populations from northern latitudes shift their timing towards earlier diapause, progressing with approximately 1 hour per 5 degrees latitude.
 This shift in diapause correlated well with the latitudinal cline in winter onset (and associated changes in photperiod) from the climate data.
 The analysis of slope ~ predictability * variability is not finished yet.